Smoking cessation is a health priority for the University of Ottawa Health Services Family Health Team.

 What to Expect

-The Ottawa Model for Smoking Cessation involves a common approach to:
+Our Smoking Cessation program is structured around the University of Ottawa Heart Institute's Ottawa Model for Smoking Cessation in Primary Care.
+This Model involves a common approach to:

-- Identify your smoking status at clinic visits;
+- Identify patients' smoking status at clinic visits;

-- Advise you on strategies to quit smoking;
+- Advise patients on strategies to quit smoking;

-- Ensure follow-up counselling once you leave the clinic to help you stay smoke-free.
+- Ensure follow-up counselling to help patients stay smoke-free.

 Visit the University of Ottawa Heart Institute’s website for more information on the Ottawa Model for Smoking Cessation